Pi

 vertical," and "where does Pi fit in," but now the

-answers are not all that difficult -- consider it your homework.
+answers are not all that difficult -- consider it your brainwork.

 It's a thrill to arrive at some